-Faculty Research Grants Program
+CLAS Faculty Research Grants

 Amount of Grant

-Up to $4,000 will be made available for individual grants; however, not all proposals will necessarily be funded at the maximum amount.
+Up to $3,500 will be made available for individual grants; however, not all proposals will necessarily be funded at the maximum amount.

-In general, the grants are designated for: (1) the provision of “seed money” or supplementary money for large projects; (2) the provision of limited funds required for smaller projects or projects of short duration; and (3) research that will result in the development of Latin American/Caribbean courses.
+In general, the grants are designated for: (1) the provision of “seed money” or supplementary money for large projects; (2) the provision of limited funds required for smaller projects or projects of short duration; and (3) research that will result in the development of Latin American/Caribbean/Latino courses.
 Within the broad scope of these purposes, priority for funding is as follows:

-- New Faculty (first two years)
+- New faculty (first two years)

-- Junior Faculty (pre-tenure, with special emphasis on faculty with Junior Research leaves)
+- Junior faculty (pre-tenure, with special emphasis on faculty with junior research leaves)

-- Senior Faculty starting new projects/changing research foci
+- Senior faculty starting new projects/changing research foci

-- Senior Faculty requiring start-up funds for research projects that have a high probability of being funded externally in the future
+- Senior faculty requiring start-up funds for research projects that have a high probability of being funded externally in the future

 Consideration of these priorities in making awards is contingent upon the overall quality of the proposal.